arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Creating a Web Site + SQL ###

 Historically, managing a resource (a user-managed entity such as a database server, database or web site,) in Microsoft Azure required you to perform operations against one resource at a time.
-If you had a complex application made up of multiple resources, management of this application became a complex task.
-In the Microsoft Azure preview portal you can create resource groups to manage all your resources in an application together.
+When developing for the cloud today, we are oftentimes managing _individual resources_ (databases, storage, cloud services, virtual machines, and so on).
+It’s left up to us as cloud developers and IT professionals to piece these resources together in some meaningful way and manage them over time.
+In the Microsoft Azure Preview portal was designed to bring together all of the individual resources of an application into a consolidated view.
 Resource group is a new concept in Azure that serves as the lifecycle boundary for every resource contained within it.

 In this exercise, you will learn how to create a new Web Site and a SQL Server using the Azure Preview portal.